t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ## `.env`

 The `.env` file is used to store environment variables.
 See [Environment variables](usage/env-variables) for more information.
+This file should **not** be commited to git history.

 ## `.env.example`

 The `.env.example` file shows example environment variables based on the chosen libraries.
-See [Environment variables](usage/env-variables) for more information.
+This file should be commited to git history.

 ## `.eslintrc.json`

 The `.eslintrc.json` file is used to configure ESLint.
 See [ESLint Docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) for more information.

-## `.gitignore`

-The `.gitignore` file is used to tell Git which files to ignore.
-See [Git Docs](https://git-scm.com/docs/gitignore) for more information.

-## `README.md`

-The `README.md` file is used to document the project.
-See [Markdown Docs](https://www.markdownguide.org/basic-syntax) for more information.

 ## `next-env.d.ts`